kushalkolar/MESmerize/README.md

 ## Installation

 **The easiest way to get Mesmerize is to install the snap (Linux only).
-You can also install directly from the repo on Linux & Mac OSX.**
+You can also install directly from the repo on Windows, Linux & Mac OSX.**

-See the docs for instructions:
+See the docs for installation instructions in all operating systems:

 http://mesmerizelab.org/user_guides/installation.html

 ### Snap
 [https://snapcraft.io/mesmerize](https://snapcraft.io/mesmerize)

 **Note: The snap comes with a version of Caiman from ~late 2018.
-We're currently working on getting Mesmerize up to date with the latest release of Caiman.**
+We're currently working on getting the snap up to date with the latest release.**

 **v0.2 will soon be available on snap**